heku/Kool.VsDiff/Readme.md

 VS Diff is an open sourced Visual Studio extension tool, which makes it more easily to compare files and code.

-You can download it via Visual Studio 2015/2017 'Extensios and Updates' or from the [marketplace](https://marketplace.visualstudio.com/items?itemName=iheku.VsDiff).
+You can download it via Visual Studio 2015/2017 'Extensions and Updates' or from the [marketplace](https://marketplace.visualstudio.com/items?itemName=iheku.VsDiff).

 ## Features
 - Compare two selected files in Solution Explorer.